OCA/sale-workflow/sale_order_revision/README.rst

 Revisions for sale orders (and quotations)
 ==========================================

-On cancelled orders, you can click on the "New copy of Quotation" button.
+On cancelled orders, you can click on the "New Revision of Quotation" button.
 This will create a new revision of the quotation, with the same base number and a '-revno' suffix appended.
 A message is added in the chatter saying that a new revision was created.